The Ultimate Guide on Where to Stay in Singapore

 In contrast to the modern glitzy malls of Orchard Road, take a walk down Emerald Hill Road, a street frozen in time.

 Most of the buildings here were built between 1900 and 1920 and it was once an upmarket residential neighbourhood for Chinese and Malaysian immigrants.
-The architecture is a pretty blend of art deco and Chinese Baroque style.
+The architecture is a pretty blend of Art Deco and Chinese Baroque styles.

-Our Top Tip: make sure you don’t miss the Botanic Gardens.
+Our Top Tip: miss the Botanic Gardens.
 These beautiful gardens are the country’s first UNESCO World Heritage Site and are perfect for exercising, enjoying a picnic or escaping the city’s hustle and bustle.

-Tropical greenery of the Botanic Gardens with a large pond, close to Orchard Road
+Tropical greenery of the Singapore Botanic Gardens with a large pond, close to Orchard Road

 Little India